newlandsmc/Bounties/README.md

       void stop();
     ```

-* The plugin does not yet have an major API.
+* The plugin does not yet have a major API.
 But it does have an event. `BountyStatusChange`.
 This event gets triggered when a player gets a bounty and when his bounty gets removed.
 Its results in 2 status enums [BountyStatus ](https://github.com/SemiVanilla-MC/Bounties/blob/master/src/main/java/com/semivanilla/bounties/api/enums/BountyStatus.java)

   #### 1. PLAYER_BECAME_BOUNTY